Code4SA/old-code4sa.github.io/_posts/2015-04-16-feed-the-trolls.md

 I tried to respond to nearly all of the very negative comments.
 It was hard work.
 I took a zen-like attitude and promised myself not to get angry or hurt or engage in any sort of unproductive conflict.
 My objective was to provide balance.
 To some extent, I think that I succeeded.
 I received many messages from people who benefited the discussions.

-Here is a short list of principles that I tried to follow when engaging with trolls, and I think you should to:
+Here is a short list of principles that I tried to follow when engaging with trolls, and I think you should too:

 1. Remember, you are in a public space, often using your real name.
 Be polite and courteous.
 2. Decide what your objective is and keep it in mind.
 What are your arguments?
 What are you trying to achieve?